-1) Introduction
+1) Overview

-If a technical position is unable to be filled by a willing, available, and qualified Manitoba resident, the legislation will encourage training by allowing the salary of an eligible non-resident individual to qualify for the tax credit for the work they perform in Manitoba, provided that during the time they are working on the production, there is at least one Manitoba resident receiving training in Manitoba on the production.
+If a technical position is unable to be filled by a willing, available, and qualified Manitoba resident, the Manitoba Tax Act will encourage training by allowing the salary of an eligible non-resident individual to qualify for the tax credit for the work they perform in Manitoba, provided that during the time they are working on the production, there is at least one Manitoba resident receiving training in Manitoba on the production.
 There must be at least one Manitoba Trainee per eligible non-resident individual being deemed.
-The Deeming Provision does not apply to producers, directors, on-screen performers, or any above-the-line position.
+The Deeming Provision does not apply to producers, directors, actors, other onscreen performers or any above-the-line positions.

-A Manitoba Trainee is defined as an eligible individual who, as a member of a film production crew working on the production of an eligible applicant corporation's eligible film, received training or provided technical services for which the corporation has received or is eligible to receive a paid work experience tax credit under section 10.1.
+A Manitoba Trainee is defined as an eligible individual who, as a member of a film production crew working on the production of an eligible applicant corporation's eligible film, received training or provided technical services for which the corporation has received or is eligible to receive a paid work experience tax credit under section 10.1 of the Manitoba Tax Act.